Skip to main content

 Published on: 02 October 2024

-CLICK RUKKA TO SHOP WITH FREE UK NEXT DAY DELIVERY
+CLICK RUKKA MOTORCYCLE CLOTHING TO SHOP WITH FREE UK NEXT DAY DELIVERY

-No motorcycle suit does everything.
+No motorcycle suit does everything, not even a Rukka one.
 Some people think that if they spend enough they will be able to avail themselves of an outfit that will work in all weathers.
 Unfortunately, this particular Holy Grail does not exist.

 Any motorcycle clothing with a waterproof membrane will start to become very uncomfortable once the thermometer hits 25 degrees.
 Same applies in a situation where you are working hard off road, and generating your own heat.
 Having good vents might improve the position if you are moving through the air at speed, but the truth is that when it's hot a membrane will always cause you to become even hotter.
 The more extreme the conditions, the greater the level of discomfort.
 Ultimately, you can find yourself staring down the road at heat exhaustion.
 And that can be more dangerous than an Amazon van driver who's playing catch up!